 Shairna Bluesteen, RN, BSN, OCN is a Nurse Program Leader for Living Beyond Breast Cancer’s Survivorship Series for Young Women Affected By Breast Cancer.
-Learn more about how you can be part of our 2019 program.
+We're now recruiting for our 2022 program.
+Learn more how you can join.

 In September 2016, my mother was diagnosed with breast cancer for the third time.
 Not her third recurrence—her third primary cancer.
 Due to family history and personal risk, I made the difficult decision to have a prophylactic bilateral mastectomy in February 2017.
 At the time, I was working as a charge nurse on an inpatient oncology unit treating mostly leukemia and lymphoma patients.
 Unfortunately, I faced a series of post-surgery complications that ultimately forced me to make the painful decision to leave bedside nursing.
 I loved my patients, and the thought of leaving broke my heart.
 But as so often happens, life took an unexpected turn after what I first perceived as a run of misfortune.

 I was presented with the amazing opportunity to transition into the role of oncology nurse navigator for Life with Cancer, a nonprofit organization within our hospital system that provides support and education for oncology patients and families.
 I began my new position in December 2017 with responsibilities like teaching mastectomy education classes, leading a support group for young women with breast cancer and supporting patients during chemotherapy.